samvel-87/ngx-draggable-widget-new/projects/ngx-draggable-widget-kama/README.md

 Check the live example at [Ngx Draggable Widget Demo with dynamic configuration](http://draggablewidgets.alanaamy.net/)

-Or Check another live working example [Draggable Dashboard](http://draggabledashboard.alanaamy.net) which is a working typescript angular cli example project located at [draggable dashboard folder in the source](https://github.com/arup-banerjee/ngx-draggable-widget/tree/master/draggable-dashboard) using ngx-draggable-widget

 #### Setup
 ----------

-To use the Ngx Draggable Widget, simply run `npm install ngx-draggable-widget` and then include the `NgDraggableWidgetModule` in your project module imports (see Example for more details).
+To use the Ngx Draggable Widget, simply run `npm install ngx-draggable-widget-kama` and then include the `NgDraggableWidgetModule` in your project module imports (see Example for more details).

 If you want help with development or try the demo, it's not hard.
 First you'll need to install [Node](http://nodejs.org) and check out a copy of the repo.
 Then run: